 Reports Description Executive Summary Lists the summary spyware incident statistics for your network.
 The report includes traffic processed, spyware trends, sources of spyware infections, and infected computers.
-Enterprise Summary Summarizes the activity that Symantec Web Gateway detected organized by host name.
+Enterprise Summary Lists the summary of activities that Symantec Web Gateway detects based on hostname.
+If you configured Microsoft Active Directory, the report lists the summary based on LDAP username.
 Enterprise Summary (Browse Time) Lists the time that users spend Web browsing.
 Located on the Enterprise Summary report.
 You must enable the browse time recording to activate this report.
-See "Enabling URL filtering, Internet program monitoring, and other features" on page 58.
+See "Enabling URL filtering, Internet program monitoring, and other features" on page 60.
 Custom Reports Lets you create your own reports based on the time period and various event statistics.
 You can run full queries of report log data.
 Infected Clients Lists all the computers that malware has infected.
 Infections by Spyware Name Lists all the malware infections that Symantec Web Gateway detected in your site.
 The report includes the number of infected computers, and number of times these infections have attempted to contact master Web sites.
 The report also shows how many infections have occurred for each malware name, and the category and severity of each infection.